 What is EBITDA and why is it important to franchise owners?
 (5 minute read)

-Whether you intend to build a business to sell or to provide income for your family, measuring and managing EBITDA (Earnings Before Interest Taxes Depreciation and Amortization) is a key to meeting your goals.
+Do you intend to build a business to sell or to provide income for your family?
+In either case, measuring and managing EBITDA (Earnings Before Interest Taxes Depreciation and Amortization) is a key to meeting your goals.
 For some, EBITDA (ee-bit-dah) is odd to say and even more difficult to define.
-Hopefully this article takes the mystery out of EBITDA and helps franchise and business owners understand its importance in meeting goals and objectives.
+Hopefully this article takes the mystery out of EBITDA helping franchise and business owners understand its importance in meeting goals and objectives.

 EBITDA starts with net income and adds back interest, taxes, depreciation and amortization.
-It is used to, in effect, measure the cash flow of a business regardless of capital and tax structure.
+EBITDA measures the cash flow of a business regardless of capital and tax structure.
 For illustration purposes, let’s use Bob’s Deli, a fictional entity based on an actual franchisee.

-First, take net income and add back interest expense to remove the effect of an entity’s capital structure.
-This puts all entities on the same footing regardless of the amount of debt carried on the balance sheet.
-By adding back interest, entities with debt financing can be compared to entities that are capitalized with little or no debt.
+First, take net income and add back interest expense.
+This removes the effect of an entity’s capital structure.
+Adding back interest allows entities with debt financing to be compared with entities that are capitalized with little or no debt.
 Bob’s net income last year was $125,000 and interest paid on an equipment loan totaled $3,600 for the year.

-The second step is to add back income tax expenses.
-This is important because entities can be structured differently for tax purposes.
-“C” corporations pay corporate income taxes while “S” corporations and partnerships pass-through earnings to owners who are taxed on the earnings on their individual tax returns.
-By adding back taxes to net income, we remove the effect of an entity’s tax structure on earnings.
-Since Bob is structured as an S Corporation, there’s no income tax expense to add back in our example.
+Secondly, add back income tax expenses.
+This is important because entities are structured differently for tax purposes.
+“C” corporations pay corporate income taxes while “S” corporations and partnerships pass-through earnings to owners.
+The owners are taxed on the earnings on their individual tax returns.
+Adding back taxes to net income, removes the effect of an entity’s tax structure on earnings.
+Since Bob’s is structured as an S Corporation, there’s no income tax expense to add back in our example.

-Our third step in arriving at EBITDA is to add back depreciation and amortization.
-Depreciation is how businesses expense the cost of fixed assets such as buildings, leasehold improvements and equipment over their useful lives.
-Amortization is a similar concept of expensing intangibles such as franchise fees, goodwill and noncompete agreements over time.
-Adding back depreciation and amortization removes the effect of depreciation and amortization methods and useful lives as well as the age of the business.
+In our third step to calculate EBITDA, add back depreciation and amortization.
+Depreciation is how businesses expense the cost of fixed assets (i.e. buildings, leasehold improvements and equipment) over their useful lives.
+Amortization is a similar concept.
+Amortization expenses intangibles such as franchise fees and goodwill over time.
+Add back depreciation and amortization to remove the effects of differing methods, useful lives and the age of the business.
 In Bob’s case, depreciation and amortization expenses for the year were $14,000 and $7,000, respectively.

 Having covered the calculation and concept, now we ask why is EBITDA important to franchise and business owners?
 Whether building a business to sell or to support your family, managing EBITDA is critical to meeting your goals.
 A higher EBITDA means more income for owners and a higher valuation of the business.

-If you are looking to purchase an existing franchise, you may see the term “Seller’s Discretionary Earnings”.
+Buyers purchasing an existing franchise may see the term “Seller’s Discretionary Earnings”.
 Don’t mistake seller’s discretionary earnings for EBITDA.
-Although SDE is a similar concept to EBITDA, it may add back salaries and wages paid to owners along with other discretionary or personal expenses paid by the business.
+Although SDE is a similar concept to EBITDA, it adds back salaries and wages paid to owners along with other discretionary or personal expenses paid by the business.

-While franchisees should be compensated for the time they work in the business, adding back an owner’s compensation in order to establish the entity’s value is a faulty concept.
-It can lead to inflated valuations, high debt service and unrealistic earnings expectations.
-Owners should be compensated for their work in the business based on what it would cost to hire someone to perform the same job.
-However, compensation of owners should not be added back in the valuation process unless the owners have been clearly paid more than market value for the job they perform in the business.
+It is good to compensate franchise owners working in the business.
+However, adding back an owner’s compensation in order to establish the entity’s value is a faulty concept.
+It leads to inflated valuations, high debt service and unrealistic earnings expectations.
+Owners should be compensated for their work in the business based on the cost to hire someone to perform the same job.

-If you want to learn more or have questions specific to franchises, technology or accounting, please contact me at 844-309-4930 or via www.linkedin.com/in/tom-g-porterfield-cpa.
+Want to learn more or have questions specific to franchises, technology or accounting?
+Contact us at 844-309-4930 or via contact us.